pagkly/Zed/Investopedia4/What You Need to Know About Non-Executive Directors.md

 ## Understanding Non-Executive Directors

 Non-executive directors (also known as external directors, independent directors, and outside directors) are put in place to challenge the direction and performance of a company as well as its existing team.
-Since non-executive directors do not hold [[C-level]](https://www.investopedia.com/terms/c/c-suite.asp) or managerial positions, they are thought to understand the interests of the company with greater objectivity than the executive directors, who may have an agency problem or conflict of interest between management and stockholders or other stakeholders.
+Since non-executive directors do not [[Hold|hold]] [[C-level]](https://www.investopedia.com/terms/c/c-suite.asp) or managerial positions, they are thought to understand the interests of the company with greater objectivity than the executive directors, who may have an agency problem or conflict of interest between management and stockholders or other stakeholders.

 Additionally, non-executive directors are often installed on a firm's board for public relations reasons.
 For instance, a particular non-executive director's community standing, a record of philanthropy, and prior experience could provide positive exposure and symbolic value for the firm.